 For gardeners who live in areas that experience frost, freezing temperatures or snow, here’s a checklist to winterize your garden.

-- Baby the beds.
-After tidying up the garden and replanting divided plants, add compost, as much as 3-4 inches, to the beds.
+Baby the beds.
+After tidying up the garden and replanting divided plants, add compost, as much as 3 or 4 inches, to the beds.
 Nutrients from the mulch will leach into the beds during winter rains.
 The remnants of the compost can be turned into the soil in the spring.